Cross Window Forgery: A New Class of Web Attack

 So how is this behavior exploitable?

-Vector 1: Pressing/Holding A Key on Attacker website
+Vector 1: Pressing/Holding Enter/Space Key on Attacker website

 Using new windows that are very small, we can open the target page with a sensitive button in a new window with its sensitive button's ID referenced in the URL Fragment.
-The attacker can instruct the target user to hold a key (For example: Enter or space key), tricking them into interacting with unintended elements on the target website.
+The attacker can instruct the target user to hold Enter or space key, tricking them into interacting with unintended elements on the target website.

 While testing this around in the wild on websites like Coinbase and Yahoo, I found that this can lead to an account takeover if a victim that is logged into either site goes to an attacker website and holds the Enter/Space key.
 This is possible because both sites allow a potential attacker to create an OAuth application with wide scope to access their API, and they both set a static and / or predictable “ID” value to the “Allow/Authorize” button that is used to authorize the application into the victim's account.